toadslop/rust-fullstack-demo/README.md

 After installation, open your terminal and try running "psql".
 If you find that the command isn't find, then you probably need to set some environment variables.

-If you're running windows, you can follow the instructions in step 3 of this [article](https://aeadedoyin.medium.com/getting-started-with-postgresql-on-windows-201906131300-ee75f066df78).
+Follow the instructions in step 3 of this [article](https://aeadedoyin.medium.com/getting-started-with-postgresql-on-windows-201906131300-ee75f066df78) to do so.
+Keep in mind that you will need to set the version to 14.

 #### Mac
 Refer to this [article](https://www.postgresqltutorial.com/postgresql-getting-started/install-postgresql-macos/)